oluwabunmi2/EcoPlast_App/EcoPlast_App/README.md

 Celestin Hakorimana - Github - Celestin25
 Contributing

 This project is open for contributions.
-If you find any issues or have suggestions for improvements, feel free to create a pull request or raise an issue in the GitHub repository.
+If you find any issues or have suggestions for improvements, feel free to create a pull request or raise an issue in the GitHub repository